 Commercial Services:

 These are Honolulu-area prices.
-Rural areas typically charge 10-20% less, but you’ll also have fewer calls.
+Rural areas typically charge 10 to 20 percent less, but you will also have fewer calls.

 Should You Work for a Company or Start Your Own Business?